haiwen/seafile-rpi/README.md

 ## Reporting Issues

-If you have any problems or suggestions when using the seafile rpi server pacagke, please report it on [seafile server forum](https://forum.seafile-server.org/).
+If you have any problems or suggestions when using the seafile rpi server package, please report it on [seafile server forum](https://forum.seafile-server.org/).

 ## Contributors